worldline/openshift-nginx-routing/README.md

 OpenShift Nginx Routing listen on the Routing SPI and update nginx configurations to point directly to the web endpoints.

 Nginx is reloaded without downtime when:
-* openshift-nginx-routing starts and retrieve endpoints from mongodb
+* it starts and retrieves endpoints from mongodb
 * creating/deleting an application
 * scaling up/down an application
 * adding/removing alias